clach04/bitbucket_tools/README.md

 [Heptapod](https://heptapod.net/) is a friendly fork of GitLab that supports mercurial.
 They offer free hosting for Open Source projects within reason on [foss.heptapod.net](https://foss.heptapod.net), and commercial hosting on [heptapod.host](https://about.heptapod.host) (currently in free of charge beta).

 For the announcement about FOSS hosting, see [this blog post](https://heptapod.net/a-public-heptapod-for-free-and-open-source-software.html).
 For the announcement of commercial hosting, see [this one](https://heptapod.net/heptapod-commercial-service-enters-free-public-beta.html)

+### Sourcehut

+as of mid 2020 in free alpha testing. has both hg and git support.

+`invertbucket` can be used to partially migrate.
+It migrates code 100%.
+Issue migration is flawed (wrong issue numbers in cross refs).
+Wiki is NOT migrated and as of July 2020 only supports git wikis.
+There is no support for download attachments.

 ### GitHub